openhab/openhab-alexa/USAGE.md

       * Rollershutter
     * Default category: OTHER
   * `ThermostatController.targetSetpoint`
-    * Items that represent a target set point for a thermostat, value may be in Celsius or Fahrenheit depending on how the item is configured (default to Celsius).
+    * Items that represent a target set point for a thermostat, value may be in Celsius or Fahrenheit depending on how the item is configured (e.g., scale=Fahrenheit).
+If omitted, the scale will be determined based on: (1) unit of measurement unit if Number:Temperature item type; (2) your openHAB server regional measurement system or region settings (US=Fahrenheit; SI=Celsius); (3) defaults to Celsius.
     * Supported item type:
       * Number(:Temperature)
     * Default category: THERMOSTAT
     * supports additional properties:
       * scale=`<value>`
-        * Celsius (default if omitted)
+        * Celsius
         * Fahrenheit
       * defaults to scale=Celsius if omitted.
   * `ThermostatController.upperSetpoint`
-    * Items that represent a upper or HEAT set point for a thermostat, value may be in Celsius or Fahrenheit depending on how the item is configured (default to Celsius).
+    * Items that represent a upper or HEAT set point for a thermostat, value may be in Celsius or Fahrenheit depending on how the item is configured (e.g., scale=Fahrenheit).
+If omitted, the scale will be determined based on: (1) unit of measurement unit if Number:Temperature item type; (2) your openHAB server regional measurement system or region settings (US=Fahrenheit; SI=Celsius); (3) defaults to Celsius.
     * Supported item type:
       * Number(:Temperature)
     * Default category: THERMOSTAT
     * supports additional properties:
       * scale=`<value>`
-        * Celsius (default if omitted)
+        * Celsius
         * Fahrenheit
-      * comfort_range=`<number>`
+      * comfortRange=`<number>`
         * When dual setpoints (upper,lower) are used this is the amount over the requested temperature when requesting Alexa to set or adjust the current temperature.
-Defaults to comfort_range=1 if using Fahrenheit and comfort_range=.5 if using Celsius.
+Defaults to comfortRange=1 if using Fahrenheit and comfortRange=.5 if using Celsius.
 Ignored if a targetSetpoint is included in the thermostat group.
   * `ThermostatController.lowerSetpoint`
-    * Items that represent a lower or COOL set point for a thermostat, value may be in Celsius or Fahrenheit depending on how the item is configured (for example, scale=Fahrenheit, defaults to Celsius if omitted).
+    * Items that represent a lower or COOL set point for a thermostat, value may be in Celsius or Fahrenheit depending on how the item is configured (e.g., scale=Fahrenheit).
+If omitted, the scale will be determined based on: (1) unit of measurement unit if Number:Temperature item type; (2) your openHAB server regional measurement system or region settings (US=Fahrenheit; SI=Celsius); (3) defaults to Celsius.
     * Supported item type:
       * Number(:Temperature)
     * Default category: THERMOSTAT
     * supports additional properties:
       * scale=`<value>`
-        * Celsius (default if omitted)
+        * Celsius
         * Fahrenheit
-      * comfort_range=`<number>`
+      * comfortRange=`<number>`
         * When dual setpoints (upper,lower) are used this is the amount under the requested temperature when requesting Alexa to set or adjust the current temperature.
-Defaults to comfort_range=1 if using Fahrenheit and comfort_range=.5 if using Celsius.
+Defaults to comfortRange=1 if using Fahrenheit and comfortRange=.5 if using Celsius.
 Ignored if a targetSetpoint is included in the thermostat group.
   * `ThermostatController.thermostatMode`
     * Items that represent the mode for a thermostat, default string values are "OFF=off,HEAT=heat,COOL=cool,ECO=eco,AUTO=auto", but these can be mapped to other values in the metadata.
 The mapping can be, in order of precedence, user-defined (AUTO=3,...) or preset-based related to the thermostat binding used (binding=`<value>`).
-For thermostats that only support a subset of the standards modes, a comma delimited of the Alexa modes that the thermostat supports can be set using the supportedMode property.
+If neither of these settings are provided, for thermostats that only support a subset of the standard modes, a comma delimited list of the Alexa supported modes should be set using the supportedModes parameter, otherwise, the supported list will be compiled based of the configured mapping.
     * Supported item type:
       * Number
       * String
+      * Switch (Heating only)
     * Default category: THERMOSTAT
     * supports additional optional properties:
       * OFF=`<state>`